Published: May 8, 2009

 Because Something is Illegal Does Not Mean It Is Wrong

-There are so many laws that have been passed in our country’s (and others) history that have propagated gross civil rights violations and have been repealed because their unconstitutional nature has been recognized.
-Part of this is due to evolving cultural values, and an increase in understanding in civil rights and the very nature of our humanity.
+There are so many laws that have been passed in our country’s (and others’) history that have propagated gross civil rights violations and have been repealed because their unconstitutional or inhumane nature has been recognized.
+Part of this is due to evolving cultural values, and an increase in understanding in civil rights and the very nature of our Humanity.

 Just because something is currently illegal, does not mean that it should be.
 African Americans and women not having rights, interracial marriages and so on are all things that have been limited or illegal in America’s history, and, in the face of cultural evolution and greater understanding of civil rights these gross violations, have been corrected, but the historical damage done to those is these demographics still remain, as horrible vesitges of the past.

 When discussing the topic of prostitution it is faulty to assume or imply in your arguments, no matter how emotional or vehement they may be, that all sex workers are slaves, emotionally scarred, abused, crime ridden, would never choose the profession, or that it should patently be illegal purely for morality’s sake.

 In much of the discussion there are many who espouse conservative Christian views about sin and morality, or saying that no woman would do this, or no woman would want that.
 I do not necessarily want to tell them to stuff it, because that would not be appropriate.
 I appreciate their zeal and passion for their spiritual path and morality, but not everyone belives as they do.
 Believe it or not, there are other religions out there that do not have similar beliefs.
 My favorite phrase when talking about this topic is, and it is very important to remember:

 Keep your religion out of our government.James E. O’Neill, IV